 Potassium nitrate is a chemical compound with the formula KNO3.
 It is an ionic salt of potassium ions K+ and nitrate ions NO3−, and is therefore an alkali metal nitrate.

 Potassium nitrate has an orthorhombic crystal structure at room temperature, which transforms to a trigonal system at 129 °C (264 °F).
 It is moderately soluble in water, but its solubility increases with temperature.

-A major natural source of potassium nitrate was the deposits crystallizing from cave walls and the accumulations of bat guano in caves.
-It can be extracted by immersing the guano in water for a day, filtering, and harvesting the crystals in the filtered water.
+A major natural source of KNO3 was the deposits crystallizing from cave walls and the accumulations of bat guano in caves.
+It can be extracted by immersing the guano in water for a day, filtering, and harvesting the crystals from the filtered water.

 Potassium nitrate can be made by combining ammonium nitrate and potassium hydroxide.

 - NH4NO3 (aq) + KOH (aq) → NH3 (g) + KNO3 (aq) + H2O (l)

 An alternative way of producing potassium nitrate without a by-product of ammonia is to combine ammonium nitrate, found in instant ice packs, and potassium chloride, easily obtained as a sodium-free salt substitute.

 - NH4NO3 (aq) + KCl (aq) → NH4Cl (aq) + KNO3 (aq)

 Potassium nitrate can also be produced by neutralizing nitric acid with potassium hydroxide.
 This reaction is highly exothermic.

 - KOH (aq) + HNO3 → KNO3 (aq) + H2O (l)